Standout feature: Chic interior and a great wine list

 Get married in a Second World War building filled with aviation history.
 The museum’s main hangar accommodates up to 200 people and its tent hangar comes with vintage aircraft including a Lancaster Bomber and Twin Otter as a backdrop.

-Heritage Park has 10 venues within it, including options for small weddings all the way up to very big weddings.
-Options include a banquet for 20 in a replica of Calgary’s first town hall, a barn dance in a refurbished barn, a formal dinner in a hotel, a huge tented affair surrounded by green space and partying in Gasoline Alley among vintage vehicles.
+Heritage Park has 13 venues within it, including options for small weddings all the way up to very big weddings.
+Options include a banquet for 20 in a replica of Calgary’s first town hall, a barn dance in the refurbished Gunn’s Dairy Barn, a formal dinner in the Wainwright Hotel, a huge tented affair surrounded by green space and partying in Gasoline Alley among vintage vehicles.

-This hall near Riley Park has several different spaces, including social halls, a gymnasium and the hearth room.
-Hall rental comes with tables, chairs and access to the kitchen.
-The hall hosts a weekly Sunday Flea market so Sunday wedding here are not an option.
+This hall near Riley Park has several different spaces, including a social hall, a gymnasium and the hearth room.
+Rentals come with tables, chairs and access to the kitchen.
+The hall hosts a weekly Sunday Flea Market, so Sunday weddings here are not an option.

 Hotel Arts has a huge ballroom with several other event rooms that can accommodate 75 to1,000 people for a reception.
 The catering options here are long, varied and delicious.
 Chef attended station options include southern barbecue brisket and pad Thai.
 Dim sum, sliders and charcuterie can be set out.
-They’ll flambe crepes and set up a s’more station.
-Multi-course meals include entree options of beef short ribs, confit duck leg and baked eggplant caneloni.
+They’ll flambé crepes and set up a s’more station.
+Multi-course meals include entree options of beef short ribs, soutéed gnocchi and seared salmon.
 Add a late night poutine station and you have yourself a party.

 Here, you have the option of planning the entire event yourself or with your own planner.
 Or, choose one of Hotel Blackfoot’s all-inclusive wedding packages that have options for candy buffets, a harpist, buffet or plated dinners, bartenders, a complimentary one-night stay for the couple and more.